phsym/MandelbrotViewer/README.md

 P -> Take a screenshot<br>

 ## License :
-> This work is licensed under the Creative Commons Attribution 3.0 unported License.
+> This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)
-> To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/.
+> To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode .

 ## Author :
 Pierre-Henri Symoneaux